 Pian Upe Game Reserve is one of the largest wildlife conservation areas in Uganda – second only to the Murchison Falls National Park.
 It is located in the Karamoja region in the northeastern part of Uganda.
-The reserve covers an area of about 2,788 square kilometers and is found between Kidepo National park and Mount Elgon National Park.
-Pian Upe is bordered by the Bokora Wildlife Reserve and Matheniko game reserve in different directions.
-Unlike Matheniko and Bokora, Pian Upe game reserve is part of the Mount Elgon Conservation Area.
+The reserve covers an area of about 2,788 square kilometers and is found between Kidepo National Park and Mount Elgon National Park.
+Pian Upe is bordered by the Bokora Wildlife Reserve and Matheniko Game Reserve in different directions.
+Unlike Matheniko and Bokora, the Pian Upe game reserve is part of the Mount Elgon Conservation Area.
 Pian Upe is very close to the Eastern town of Mbale.
 It takes about 2 hours to reach the reserve from Mbale town and 6 from Kampala city.
 The area started as an animal sanctuary in 1958 before being upgraded into a wildlife reserve in the 1960s.

-The most striking thing about Pian Upe wildlife reserve is a landscape that consists of vast plains, rocky outcrops and mountains.
-Pian Upe Wildlife reserve is home to a respectable collection of large mammals, birds and reptiles.
-Visitors to the reserve should expect to see zebras, elands, gazelles and oribi.
-Other animals include spotted hyenas, civets, jackals, serval cats, cheetahs, leopards, topi, wildcats, buffaloes, roan antelopes, reebucks, Duikers, Dik-dik, the Pian Upe game reserve in UgandaUgandan Kob, waterbucks, hares, porcupines, the rock hyrax, aardvark and hedgehogs.
-The primates include Olive baboons, patas monkey and Vervet monkeys.
+The most striking thing about Pian Upe Wildlife Reserve is its landscape which consists of vast plains, rocky outcrops, and mountains.
+Pian Upe Wildlife Reserve is home to a respectable collection of large mammals, birds, and reptiles.
+Visitors to the reserve should expect to see zebras, elands, gazelles, and oribi.
+Other animals include spotted hyenas, civets, jackals, serval cats, cheetahs, leopards, topi, wildcats, buffaloes, roan antelopes, reedbucks, Duikers, Dik-dik, the Pian Upe game reserve in Uganda Ugandan Kob, waterbucks, hares, porcupines, the rock hyrax, aardvark and hedgehogs.
+The primates include Olive baboons, patas monkeys, and Vervet monkeys.
 Pian Upe game reserve is also home to reptiles like rock pythons, puff adders, water snakes, skinks, geckos, chameleons and monitor lizards.
 The most attractive bird here is the ostrich.

-Pian Upe game reserve is under the control of the Uganda Wildlife Authority through the Mountain Elgon Conservation department.
+Pian Upe game reserve is under the control of the Uganda Wildlife Authority through the Mountain Elgon Conservation Department.
 The greatest threat to this vast wilderness is encroachment by humans.
 The area close to the Greek River is the most threatened because of human occupation and farming activities.

-The Karamojong people are increasing starting to rely more on farming as a source of livelihood after losing many of their cattle to droughts and cattle raiding from other nomadic tribes in neighboring Kenya.
-Farming is unpredictable in this semi-arid are and many are tempted to hunt the wild animals in the reserve.
+The Karamojong people are increasingly starting to rely more on farming as a source of livelihood after losing many of their cattle to droughts and cattle raiding from other nomadic tribes in neighboring Kenya.
+Farming is unpredictable in this semi-arid area and many are tempted to hunt the wild animals in the reserve.
 Poaching threats also come from nomadic pastoralists originating from Kenya.
 The borders are not properly guarded and nomadic herdsmen from Kenya cross over to Uganda in search of water and food for their animals.
 Once in Uganda, they hunt down wild animals for meat and also cut down trees for their temporary shelters.

 This poaching by the Kenyan herdsmen forces some of the animals to flee towards the Kenyan side of the border.
 This is a threat to the tourism potential of the reserve and more tough measures should be put in place to discourage the nomads from frustrating the significant progress made by the Uganda Wildlife Authority.